 E) A US-Corporation Under German Regulation?

 A young US software-expert developed quickly into the elite of his particular field of business.
-He was engaged by one of the largest US corporations to oversee and permanently improve their selling homepage in the internet, however, their particular hiring and engagement-policy required, that he had to found a S-corporation and deliver his services under this umbrella.
+He was engaged by one of the largest US corporations to check and permanently improve their selling homepage in the internet.
+However, their particular hiring and engagement-policy required, that he had to found a S-corporation and deliver his services under this umbrella.
 The monthly earnings were certainly worth this effort.
-Earlier – before establishing his one-men-business-company, he had terminated an unsuccesful business-partnership with another IT-expert leaving him with a six-digit debt with the bank.
+Earlier, before establishing his one-men-business-company, he had terminated an unsuccesful business-partnership with another IT-expert leaving him with a six-digit debt with the bank.
 The monthly payments were tax-deductible in the US under the particular circumstances and everything was going quite well.
-He was married to a German national.
-After a while, the situation of the wife’s family changed and the couple decided to move to Germany for personal reasons.
+He was married to a German citizen.
+After a while, the health-situation in the wife’s family changed and the couple decided to move to Germany for personal reasons.
 This was technically not a problem, because theoretically he could do his programming-work from every place in the world.
 However, how would the new situation be treated taxwise?
 Can a one-man-S-corporation in the USA be controlled from Germany?
 Where is the (tax-)source of the income?
 Will the German apartment be considered a commercial unit of the S-corporation?
 Is a commercial registration necessary in Germany?
 Will the repayment of the loan still be tax-deductible?